-Croatia: CHP 500MW Power Plant Osijek will decrease country electricity imports4.
-February 2015. / SEE Energy News
+Croatia: CHP 500MW Power Plant Osijek will decrease country electricity imports, SEE Energy News

 Despite numerous plans for constructing a gas-fueled combi-cogeneration power plant in Osijek, the project is still at the very beginning.
 The Cost-benefit analysis and the Feasibility study have shown the profitability of investing into the power plant.